pablodav/burp_server_reports/README.rst

         not_inventory_in_burp: A client that's in burp but is not in input inventory
         in_many_servers:       A client that's active in inventory and in more than one burp server (only possible with multiagent burp-ui server)
         in_inventory_updated:  A client that's active in inventory, also in burp and is updated.
+        inactive_in_burp:      A client that is not active but it's in burp.
         spare_not_in_burp:     A client that's is Active - spare in the inventory and is not in burp (normally is ignored)
         in_inventory_not_in_burp: A client that's active in input inventory but not in any burp server
         spare_in_burp:         A client that's is active spare and also is in burp.